NigelFinegan5p/project-1/README.md

 -   Increase in the number of site views, click-thru rates and highlighting the Yellow SEO agency brand.
 -   Promote the brand and the business capabilities.
 -   Provide multiple ways for new and existing customers to contact the business and increase leads.
--   Provide essential information about the business to customers allowing for more touch points.
+-   Provide essential information about the business packages to customers allowing for more touch points.
 - Maximising the customer funnel driving awareness and discovery with a fully optimised mobile website.

 Source [(Digital Marketing Institute)](https://digitalmarketinginstitute.com/blog/how-to-nurture-leads-at-each-stage-of-the-sales-funnel)